cadizm/cadizm.com/cadizm/cadizm/headspace/README.md

 Since the master branch is configured to deploy to a production setup, it takes a litle bit of work to run locally.
-If you are interested in running the code locally, you can [email](mailto:mike@cadizm.com) me and I'll write up some docs and create a branch to that makes running locally fairly easy.
+If you are interested in running the code locally, you can [email](mailto:mike@cadizm.com) me and I'll write up some docs and create a branch that makes running locally fairly easy.

 Sample Requests
 ===============